Chart Color Schemes

 Gelorup - Stratham has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 20 projects likely influencing the region.
-Notable ones are Dalyellup Village, The Acreage Estate Dalyellup, Bethanie Dalyellup Aged Care Facility, and ALDI Dalyellup Supermarket.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 20 projects likely impacting the area.
+Key projects include Dalyellup Village, The Acreage Estate Dalyellup, Bethanie Dalyellup Aged Care Facility, and ALDI Dalyellup Supermarket.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.